Therera re a number of set comparisons. All

 operator.

-to hold both of the
+Here we've defined three to hold both of the

 dice rolls that total 3.
-When we compare three
+When we compare three with

-, we see the expected relationships:
+craps, we see the expected relationships:

-is a subset craps
+three is a subset craps as well as

-a proper subset of craps
+a proper subset of craps.

 >>>